 The activist also sent Katrina an e-mail with a purported media release that named her, her business, her previous address and her mobile phone number.

 Katrina was initially distraught at the threatening messages she received.
 She was particularly disturbed by the fact that one of the e-mails contained a picture of her daughter.
 Katrina was very worried about her family’s safety.

 Some activists use techniques like this, known as “doxxing”, where personal information is published to encourage harassment and malicious attacks against a targeted person.
 The aim is to frighten that person into self-censorship and to silence them.
-It is an attack on their rights of freedom of speech and expression.
+It is an attack on their rights of freedom of speech and expression in Australia.

 After talking through the situation with friends, Katrina decided to contact the Human Rights Law Alliance.
 On HRLA’s advice she ignored the threatening e-mails.

 Katrina did not hear anything more until she received an e-mail from the NSW Anti-Discrimination Board a couple of months later enclosing a complaint from the activist.
 Rather than immediately dismiss what was obviously a worthless complaint, the Board accepted the complaint and had decided to investigate.

 The Board could have immediately dismissed the complaint for a variety of reasons: